DepsHubHQ/depshub/docs/src/content/docs/what-is-depshub.md

 - **Advanced linting rules** - checks for 20+ common [issues](/reference/rules) in your dependencies.
 - **Comprehensive data sourcing** - package registries data, licenses information, security vulnerabilities and more.
-- **Interactive** - helps you to update your dependencies with a single command.
+- **Interactive** - update your dependencies with a single command.
 - **Configurable** - customize the default behavior with a [configuration](/reference/configuration-file) file.
 - **Extensible** - create [custom](/guides/custom) rules to enforce your own policies.
 - **CI/CD ready** - integrates with your [CI/CD](/guides/integrations) pipelines.